Coernel82/SEPA-QR-for-Woocommerce/README.md

 ## To test if the QR-Code generator is working
 www.yourwebpage.de/?mxp_qr=something  = creates a real QR with dummyvalues 11-11
 [Working example](https://www.musicalexperten.de/?mxp_qr=something)
-## To find and existing cached QR-Code (which does *not* exist)
+## To find an existing cached QR-Code, query for a valid md5 string.
+If it does not exist in cache or transients, a sad smiley will appear.
 www.yourwebpage.de/?mxp_qr=351436ef4b279e1811a6c68a2dd58b1b
 results in a sad smiley.
 [Working example](https://www.musicalexperten.de/?mxp_qr=351436ef4b279e1811a6c68a2dd58b1b)

 # Remarks
-The function to cache a hashed QR is only needed if you want to use a link instead of a picture inside the email.
+Storing the QR code in cache or transients is only needed if you want to use a link instead of a picture inside the email.
 Details in the program code.

 # Support
-The program has been written by a professional programmer - however fully free of charge.
+The program has been written by a professional programmer - however fully free of charge and without detailed knowledge about WooCommerce.
 The program comes as is and we cannot give support.
 I have no clue about it and the programmer can't work for free!

 # Full integration in Woocommerce
 I am more then happy if someone integrates the code into the Woocommerce core!
 The topic is discussed here: https://github.com/woocommerce/woocommerce/issues/27661